Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 Nothing else moves over the wire.

-The Memoir is the canonical record of everything that happens in a forge.
-Each entry has two faces:
+The interaction ledger is the canonical, append-only record of everything that happens in a deployment.
+Each entry is simultaneously an auditable interaction record and a training tuple:

 {